Freshman orientation is a great way for students to make friends and get to know their new surroundings.

 1. Campus Tours

 In-depth campus tours led by older students are an essential part of freshman orientation.
-You’ll learn where the important buildings are, find out how to best get from one place to the next, and get all the info you need about campus transportation services.
+You’ll learn where the important buildings are, find out how to best get from one place to the next, and get all the information you need about campus transportation services.

 By the time freshman orientation comes around, many students already have their class schedules.
 This means you can also use a campus tour to help you pinpoint where your classes are located.
 That will be a huge help on the first day of school!

 2. Dorm Events